The busy man’s guide to getting in shape

 If you’re like my friend, and have let your busy life stand in the way of your health and fitness, we’re here for you.

-Every day, through our Lean Eating coaching program, we help guys prioritize their own health and fitness.
+Every day, through our coaching program, we help guys prioritize their own health and fitness.

-But whether you choose Lean Eating or not, I do encourage you to do something — anything — as soon as possible.
+But whether you choose PN Coaching or not, I do encourage you to do something — anything — as soon as possible.

 Before you know it, 30 extra pounds can easily become 50 extra pounds.
 High blood sugar can easily become type 2 diabetes.
 And high cholesterol can easily become cardiovascular disease.

 So the question isn’t “do I have time to get in shape?”
 It’s “do I have time not to?”

 If you’d like some direction and guidance in getting started, we’d be happy to help.

 In fact, we’ll soon be taking a group of new clients looking for the same thing, all as part of Precision Nutrition Coaching.